NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     The interpretation of these four integers is as for ``corr-search``.

+filter-ip-using-dem (*string*) (default = "")
+    Filter as outliers interest point matches whose triangulated height differs by more than given value from the height at the same location for the given DEM.
+All heights are in meters.
+Specify as: '<dem file> <height diff>.
+Example:
+    'dem.tif 50.0'.

 elevation-limit (*float float*)
     Notify ASP that all elevations are expected to fall in this range